susiecant/FMD-RSG/Main_Notebooks/README.md

 - The matlab file `createInds` takes in the file all_Data (which you have to import first - double click from in matlab, and click on import selection).
 It saves three cells of vectors: row_ind, col_ind and data_Arr, which contain the indices of the farms within 10km of each other.
 If `parfor` doesn't work, the `par` can be removed, but will take approximately 20 minutes to run rather than 5 or so.
 By default, MATLAB used 4 workers on my laptop, but this could be increased to 8.

--The matlab file `createSparse` creates a sparse matrix from row_ind, col_ind and data_Arr, and so `createInds` needs to be run first.
+- The matlab file `createSparse` creates a sparse matrix from row_ind, col_ind and data_Arr, and so `createInds` needs to be run first.
 This will output a cell S which contains the sparse matrices for each attribute.